graft-project/DesignDocuments/RFCs/[RFC-007-SCA] Supernode RTA and Cryptonode RTA APIs.md

      }
 }
 ```
-Pending response (payment data was not found on given supernode, supernode sends request to another supernode)
+Pending response (payment data was not found on given supernode, supernode sends request to another supernode):
 ```ruby
 HTTP code: 202
 ```